 - And more…

 The digestive tract of a healthy horse is inhabited by trillions of beneficial bacteria.
 These microorganisms assist with a number of vital functions in the horse’s body, particularly digestive function and immune defences.

-If your horse is affected by digestive upsets, you may have noticed weight loss, diarrhea, or secondary nutrient deficiencies.
-To help your horse resolve digestive issues and maintain a healthy gut consider adding a probiotic supplement or gut health formula to your horse’s diet.
+What you feed your horse has a significant impact on the equine microbiome.
+To help your horse maintain a healthy gut, consider adding a probiotic supplement or gut health formula to your horse’s diet.

 Mad Barn’s Optimum Probiotic is a highly concentrated pure supplement that contains 5 probiotic strains scientifically formulated to maintain a healthy gut for maximal nutrient absorption, feed efficiency, and weight gain.

 For comprehensive GI tract coverage, consider our Optimum Digestive Health Pellets which are designed to optimize hindgut health and enhance immunity with natural probiotics, prebiotics, enzymes and nucleotides.